 back

 dacapo.jpg (8000x4000 px)

-The equirectangular is used in "ball format" and "stereographic format".
+This equirectangular is used in "ball format", "stereographic format" and "equiangular format".

+back